Pinaki82/crust/README.md

 **Variable Initialisation:** The compiler must have some idea of the value a variable is holding at any moment in the process of execution.
 If the compiler doesn't find a value, it will create one.
 The automatic variable initialisation creates a randomly generated value which is known as **Garbage Value**.
 A garbage value will produce unintended result.
 If the compiler doesn't create a value for an uninitialised variable, the code will try to access a memory location that doesn't exist.
 The program will crash, leading to unprecedented consequences.
 It is also a strict rule to initialise the variable immediately after declaring it, or initialise the variable before accessing it.
 By writing `float radius = 0`, we initialise the variable immediately after the variable declaration.

+Have some Fun: **Semicolon:** `;`

+Don't forget the use of semicolon (`;`).
+In a lot of situations I tried to figure out what went wrong with the code and found that a missing semicolon was preventing the compiler from compiling the code.
+Finding such pesky ommissions is finding a needle in a haystack.
+Nip those small silly oversights in the bud.

 **Assignment Operators:** `=` is an Assignment Operator that binds a value to a variable.

 **NOTE:** It has very little to do with the $=$ sign in mathematics, where we use the equal sign to both bind a value and compare something.
 In programming, `=` means giving a variable a value; simply pouring a glass of water into another glass.
 The sign `=` is not used for comparison in C. We will discuss Operators in the relevant chapter.